Southern Golden Retriever Society - Promotes training, showing, breeding and other activities pertaining to the Golden Retriever

 Beginners.

 a.
-To compete in Beginners a handler or dog must not have won a total of two or more First Prizes in Beginners Class, or one First Prize in any other Obedience Class, (Introductory Class and Pre Beginners excepted).
+To compete in Beginners a handler or dog must not have won a total of two or more First Places in Beginners Class, or one First Place in any other Obedience Class, (Introductory Class and Pre Beginners excepted).

 1. Heel on lead 15 points